glainistrash/glainistrash/README.md

 ### Introduction

 Greetings!
 My name is Glain!
 I'm a Vietnamese Artist who has been drawing for almost a decade.

+Glain occasionally speaks in 3rd person as a habit.
+Additionally, y may also see me talks like my OCs so hope y don't mind!

 Remember to read my pony's name before chatting first but he's available most of the time so don't feel shy to chat ^^!